raum-dellamorte/susolver-rust/README.md

 Current State
 -------------

 It works!
 It only does simple elimination at the moment, but it's a working sudoku solver written in Rust!
-Should be able to solve any
+It should be able to solve any Sudoku marked as 'Easy'.

 Why?
 ----